From Code

 After

-Business users could configure the majority of underwriting rules directly, without filing tickets or waiting for engineering cycles.
-Engineers kept a faster path for edge cases through Freestyle mode, but were no longer the bottleneck for routine rule changes.
-The dependency between rules became visible through the Workflow view, so users could understand how rules interacted rather than treating each one as isolated.
+Product managers could configure the majority of underwriting rules directly, without filing tickets or waiting for engineering cycles.
+Rule dependencies became visible through the workflow view, so the team could understand how rules interacted rather than treating each one as isolated.
+Developers remained in the loop for genuinely complex edge cases (by design, not by default).

 The Outcome

-Haven Simple: 90 days instead of two years.
+Haven Simple: 90 days instead of a year.

 Product configuration time for Haven Simple

-Haven Simple was configured through the Rules Manager in approximately 90 days, compared to the roughly two-year timeline previous products had required.
-Business users adopted the tool for rule configuration, and engineering tickets for routine rule changes dropped significantly.
+Haven Simple was configured through the Rules Manager in approximately 90 days, compared to the roughly year-long timeline previous products had required.
+Product managers adopted the tool for rule configuration.
+Engineering tickets for routine rule changes dropped significantly.

-The company dissolved before the tool reached full commercial rollout across multiple products.
-But the system worked: validated against a real product, used by actual business stakeholders, and demonstrated that the structural-pattern approach could handle real-world underwriting complexity.
+The company dissolved before the tool reached full commercial rollout.
+But the system worked: validated against a real product, used by actual stakeholders, and structured to progressively abstract toward business users as the next phase.
+The 90-day timeline was the proof of concept for that approach.

 My Role